Tennessee is brimming with natural gems and plenty of reasons to visit – and one of the best times to visit is during the colorful fall in Tennessee!

 In addition, Prentice Cooper State Forest has plenty of other highlights such as the Indian Rock House, a natural bridge along the Pot Point Loop Trail, and the ruins of Shake Rag.

 Gatlinburg is a mountain resort town that is known for being the gateway to the Smoky Mountains.
-It’s famous for its beautiful landscapes, great shopping, and rich historical heritage.
+The popular weekend getaway is famous for its beautiful landscapes, great shopping, and rich historical heritage.

 Then, take a drive over to Cherokee to see the roaming elks before visiting Gatlinburg Skylift Park for a view over the Smokies.